Björk: 2011–2016: Biophilia and Vulnicura

 On 2 October 2015, Vulnicura Strings was announced.
 The album serves as a purely acoustic companion to Vulnicura, and features additional string arrangements plus the viola organista, a unique string instrument played on a keyboard designed by Leonardo da Vinci.
 It was released on 6 November 2015 on CD and digital and 4 December 2015 on vinyl.
 A week later, Vulnicura Live was announced on double CD / double LP sets sold exclusively through Rough Trade record shops.
 The set sold out online five days after being announced but limited quantities were made available in store in London and Brooklyn.
-Each format is limited to 1000 copies each, making it one of the rarest physical releases of Björk's recent career.
+Each format is limited to 1,000 copies each, making it one of the rarest physical releases of Björk's recent career.
 The CD was released on 13 November 2015 with the picture disc vinyls released a week later.
 On 7 December 2015, Vulnicura was nominated for the Grammy Award for Best Alternative Music Album.
 On 15 July 2016, a standard "commercial" edition of Vulnicura Live was released, featuring the same performances but newly mixed and with different artwork.
 A luxury version of Vulnicura Live was released on 23 September.
 The performance of "Come to Me" from the album was also included in the box set 7-inches for Planned Parenthood in support of the women's health organization.

 Björk launched Björk Digital in June 2016, a virtual reality exhibit showcasing all the VR videos completed for Vulnicura thus far, including the world premiere of "Notget", directed by Warren du Preez and Nick Thornton Jones, at Carriageworks for Vivid Sydney 2016 in Sydney, Australia.
-She DJ'd the opening night party and did the same when the show traveled to Tokyo, Japan on 29 June, showing at Miraikan.
+She DJ'd the opening night party and did the same when the show travelled to Tokyo, Japan on 29 June, showing at Miraikan.
 During the Miraikan residency, Björk made history by featuring in the world's first ever virtual reality live stream broadcast on YouTube.
 She gave a live performance of Vulnicura's final song "Quicksand", and the footage was incorporated into the "Quicksand" VR experience.
 Björk Digital has travelled the world with stops in London, Montreal, Houston, Los Angeles and Barcelona.